-- 5.3.1 When determining a licence application, the overriding principle adopted by this Authority will be that each application will be determined on its merits.
+- 4.1.4 The central purpose of the licensing function is to promote the licensing objectives through the effective regulation of licensed premises, qualifying clubs and temporary events.
+The Authority is keen to foster a safe and vibrant leisure economy and will work with applicants and licence holders to encourage and sustain well managed premises which make a positive contribution to the community.
+The Authority will expect applicants and licence holders to demonstrate that they have given thought to and have in place adequate measures to ensure that the operation of their premises will not have an adverse effect on the quality of life of persons living and/or working in the vicinity of the premises. - 4.3.3 The Authority recognises that it is a fundamental principle of the Act that the licensing function should not duplicate other statutory regulation. - 5.3.1 When determining a licence application, the overriding principle adopted by this Authority will be that each application will be determined on its merits.
 The Authority will have regard to any guidance issued by the Home Office, this Statement of Licensing Policy and any measures it deems necessary to promote the licensing objectives.
 The Authority may depart from the guidelines in this Policy if it has justifiable and compelling reasons to do so.
 The Authority will give reasons for any such departure from policy. - 5.3.2 The Authority will expect applicants to demonstrate in their applications active steps for the promotion of the licensing objectives.
 When determining an application, a key consideration for the Authority will be the adequacy of measures proposed in the Operating Schedule to promote the licensing objectives having regard to the type of premises, the licensable activities to be provided, the nature of the location and the needs of the local community. - 5.3.3 The Authority will also have regard to wider considerations affecting the residential population, businesses and the amenity of an area.
-These include alcohol-related violence and disorder, anti-social behaviour, littering, fouling, noise and the capacity of the infrastructure and police resources to cope with the movement of large numbers of people, particularly late at night and in the early morning.

-5.3.4 Since the introduction of the Act, the Authority's experience is that the vast majority of complaints about licensed premises are caused by public nuisance, in particular excessive noise from live and recorded music and disturbance caused by customers congregating outside licensed premises.
+These include alcohol-related violence and disorder, anti-social behaviour, littering, fouling, noise and the capacity of the infrastructure and police resources to cope with the movement of large numbers of people, particularly late at night and in the early morning. - 5.3.4 Since the introduction of the Act, the Authority's experience is that the vast majority of complaints about licensed premises are caused by public nuisance, in particular excessive noise from live and recorded music and disturbance caused by customers congregating outside licensed premises.
 The Authority will expect applicants to have particular regard to these issues and to include in their Operating Schedules adequate and effective steps to control noise and disturbance from their premises.
-Existing licence holders will also be expected to demonstrate - through the effective management of their premises - that they are taking appropriate and reasonable steps within their control to minimise disorder, anti-social behaviour and public nuisance.
+Existing licence holders will also be expected to demonstrate through the effective management of their premises that they are taking appropriate and reasonable steps within their control to minimise disorder, anti-social behaviour and public nuisance.

 Public nuisance is not defined in the Licensing Act 2003 and retains its broad common law meaning.
 It should be noted that public nuisance can include low-level nuisance affecting a few people living locally as well as major disturbance affecting the whole community.
-It may also include the reduction of the living and working amenity and environment of persons and businesses in the vicinity of licensed premises.
-(Home Office Guidance 2.15 (S182 March 2015)
+It may also include the reduction of the living and working amenity and environment of persons and businesses in the area of licensed premises.
+(Home Office Guidance 2.16 (S182 April 2018)